ansible-collections/overview/collection_requirements.rst

 CI Testing
 ===========

-* You MUST run ``ansible-test sanity`` from the `latest stable ansible-base/ansible-core branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.
+* You MUST run the ``ansible-test sanity`` command from the `latest stable ansible-base/ansible-core branch <https://github.com/ansible/ansible/branches/all?query=stable->`_.

-  * Collections MUST run an equivalent of ``ansible-test sanity --docker``.
-If they do not use ``--docker``, they must make sure that all tests run, in particular the compile and import tests (which should run for all [supported Python versions](https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3).
-Collections can choose to skip certain Python versions that they explicitly do not support; this needs to be documented in ``README.md`` and in every module and plugin (hint: use a docs fragment).
-However we strongly recommend you follow the [Ansible Python Compatibility](https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3) section for more details.
+  * Collections MUST run an equivalent of the ``ansible-test sanity --docker`` command.
+  * If they do not use ``--docker``, they must make sure that all tests run, in particular the compile and import tests (which should run for all `supported Python versions <https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3>`_).
+  * Collections can choose to skip certain Python versions that they explicitly do not support; this needs to be documented in ``README.md`` and in every module and plugin (hint: use a docs fragment).
+However we strongly recommend you follow the `Ansible Python Compatibility <https://docs.ansible.com/ansible/latest/dev_guide/developing_python_3.html#ansible-and-python-3>`_ section for more details.

 * You SHOULD suggest to *additionally* run ``ansible-test sanity`` from the ansible/ansible ``devel`` branch so that you find out about new linting requirements earlier.
 * The sanity tests MUST pass.